 Early History of the Candle family

-Another 57 words (4 lines of text) covering the years 1172, 1500, 1406, 1452 and 1319 are included under the topic Early Candle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Candle research.
+Another 29 words (2 lines of text) covering the years 1172, 1500, 1406, 1452 and 1319 are included under the topic Early Candle History in all our PDF Extended History products and printed products wherever possible.

 Candle Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Candle are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Candle include: Cantwall, Cantwell, Cantwel, Kantwell, Kentwell and many more.